-Almost thirty letters between Lemaire and Jefferson have survived, most in the Massachusetts Historical Society.
-Also preserved is Lemaire's memorandum of proper usage of wine with certain main dishes.
-The copy of the Monticello cookbook compiled by Jefferson's granddaughter Virginia J. Trist credits Lemaire with recipes for Beef à la Mode, Bouilli, Breast of Mutton, and Pancakes.
-Jefferson had sent Lemaire's "reciepts" to his family at Monticello in 1803, noting that "the orthography will be puzzling and amusing: but the reciepts are valuable."
+Close to forty letters between Lemaire and Jefferson have survived, affirming the warm attachment that Jefferson felt for his employee.
+Some of Lemaire's recipes have also been preserved, along with his memorandum on the proper wine to serve with certain main dishes.
+A Monticello cookbook compiled by Jefferson's granddaughter Virginia Jefferson Randolph Trist credits Lemaire with recipes for Beef à la Mode, Bouilli, Breast of Mutton, and Pancakes.3 Jefferson had sent Lemaire's "reciepts" to his family at Monticello in 1803, noting that "the orthography will be puzzling and amusing; but the reciepts are valuable."4

 By all accounts, Lemaire was a valued and effective butler.
-The Monticello overseer Edmund Bacon described Lemaire as "a very smart man...well educated, and as much of a gentleman in his appearance as any man."
-Jefferson's granddaughter recalled him as "a portly well-mannered frenchman ... of whose honesty his master had a higher opinion than the world at large, and who I fancy made a small fortune in his employ.
-But he was a civil and a useful man and merited reward."
+The Monticello overseer Edmund Bacon described Lemaire as "a very smart man, was well educated, and as much of a gentleman in his appearance as any man."5 Jefferson's granddaughter recalled him as "a portly well-mannered frenchman ... of whose honesty his master had a higher opinion than the world at large, and who I fancy made a small fortune in his employ.
+But he was a civil and a useful man and merited reward."6

-After he retired to Monticello in 1809, Jefferson wrote Lemaire a letter of appreciation, expressing "the sense of my attachment to you and satisfaction with your services.
-They were faithful, and skilful, and your whole conduct so marked with good humour, industry, sobriety and economy as never to have given me one moment’s dissatisfaction."
+After he retired to Monticello in 1809, Jefferson wrote Lemaire a letter of appreciation, expressing "the sense of my attachment to you & satisfaction with your services. they were faithful, & skilful, and your whole conduct so marked with good humour, industry, sobriety & economy as never to have given me one moment’s dissatisfaction."7

-In 1817 Jefferson heard from his former chef at the President's House that Lemaire, then living in Philadelphia, had lost $5,000 through the bankruptcy of a friend.
+In 1817, Jefferson heard from his former chef at the President's House that Lemaire, then living in Philadelphia, had lost $5,000 through the bankruptcy of a friend.
 Deranged by his reverses, he drowned himself in the Schuylkill River — still leaving a fortune of $10,000 to relatives near Paris.
-Jefferson responded to this news: "I sincerely lament the unfortunate fate of poor Le Maire."
+Jefferson responded to this news: "I sincerely lament the unfortunate fate of poor Le Maire."8

 - Lucia Stanton, 3/16/90